stackup-wallet/contracts/README.md

 ## Pre Requisites

-Before being able to run any command, you need to create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
+Before being able to run any command, you need to create a `.env` file and set your environment variables.
 You can follow the example in `.env.example`.

+### Deployment methods

+By default, all non test contract deployments will use the BIP-39 compatible mnemonic set in the `.env` file.
 If you don't already have a mnemonic, you can use this [website](https://iancoleman.io/bip39/) to generate one.

+If you do not want to use your mnemonic to deploy contracts, you can also use local providers like [frame](https://github.com/floating/frame) to connect this repository to an alternative signing method (e.g. hardware wallet).
+Make sure to set `DEPLOY_WITH_RPC` to the correct url in your `.env` file. **This is the preferred method for security.**

+> ℹ️ Note: If you are using `DEPLOY_WITH_RPC` make sure the local provider is configured to the correct network.
+If
+> using [frame](https://github.com/floating/frame), make sure the dApp's default network is set to the correct chain.

 ```sh
 cp .env.example .env